tquaife/fracpgm3/README.md

 # fracpgm3

-Code for generating images from of the Madelbrot set.
+Code for generating images from the Madelbrot set.

 ## Usage